I want to train for the Uwharrie Mountain Run, which workouts do I do?

 Early in the video it flashes up a summary table listing the exercises and number of reps and sets to get to for each.
 Could I get that in document form so I can print it and consult it quickly without having to use the video after the first few times?

-Yes, I will send it in a separate email.
+Yes, We can send it in a separate email, just send a request and specify the workout of interest.
 The Vimeo On Demand platform does not make embedding links easy.
 We are still working out the kinks on creating a secure way to get subscribers all of the supplemental material without making it public.
+Saving a screen shot of the workout list can be useful as well.
 All thoughts, feedback and suggestions are welcomed.

 Workout Videos slowly and clearly demonstrate the form of each exercise for a given workout.
 Use these to learn and refine your exercise form.